8tentaculos/cssfun/README.md

 </style>
 ```

-### Custom parsers
+### Custom renderers
-Parsers can be configured through the `parsers` array on the StyleSheet instance.
+Renderers can be configured through the `renderers` array on the StyleSheet instance.
-If provided via `options.parsers`, they will be added to the instance.
+If provided via `options.renderers`, they will be added to the instance.
 The elements in
-the `parsers` array can either be functions or strings referencing methods of the StyleSheet
+the `renderers` array can either be functions or strings referencing methods of the StyleSheet
 instance.
 These methods will be bound to the instance automatically.

 ## Themes